How To Stop Overthinking: Practical Strategies

 Through using a thought journal, you'll recognize patterns that trigger overthinking.
 Some of the common ones are as follows:

-- Perfectionism: Perfect is the enemy of good, and being obsessed with doing everything perfectly can leave a person feeling unable to begin a task for fear of failing.
-This desire often leads to rumination over mistakes from the past, and worrying excessively over potential failures.
+• Perfectionism: Perfection is the enemy of good, and being obsessed with doing everything perfectly can leave a person feeling unable to begin a task for fear of failing.
+This desire often leads to rumination about past mistakes and excessive worrying about potential failures.

-- Social interactions: It's quite common for people to overthink their social interactions.
-The way you're perceived can have an impact on your self-esteem, so it isn't uncommon for awkward social interactions to be the root cause of overthinking.
+• Social interactions: It's common for people to overthink them.
+The way you're perceived can affect your self-esteem, so it's not uncommon for awkward social interactions to trigger overthinking.

-- Specific locations or events: You may have overthinking triggered by certain places and events.
-This can happen if you have a particularly negative memory associated with these places and events, or you may have even built up this place in your head to be extremely daunting.
+• Specific locations or events: You may have overthinking triggered by certain places and events.
+This can happen if you have a particularly negative memory associated with these places and events, or if you have even built up this place in your head as extremely daunting.

-- Stressful situations: If you have to deal with deadlines at work, financial obligations like paying rent or bills, or you have turmoil in your personal relationships, you may begin overthinking.
+• Stressful situations: If you have to deal with deadlines at work, financial obligations like rent or bills, or turmoil in your personal relationships, you may start overthinking.

 Practice Mindfulness